 Doctors have been investigating low hormone levels in women and its effect on chronic joint pain.
 Here are some of the findings.

-- In the journal Ultrasound in medicine & biology, researchers found that post-menopausal reduction or low levels of estrogen can accelerate cartilage loss and joint deterioration in the hip and knee.(3)
+- In the journal Ultrasound in medicine & biology, researchers found that post-menopausal reduction or low levels of estrogen can accelerate cartilage loss and joint deterioration in the hip and knee.(4)

-- In the medical journal Menopause, researchers produced finding that estrogen supplementation in postmenopausal women resulted in a modest but sustained reduction in the frequency of joint pain.(4)
+- In the medical journal Menopause, researchers produced finding that estrogen supplementation in postmenopausal women resulted in a modest but sustained reduction in the frequency of joint pain.(5)

 Painkiller use makes hormonal imbalances worse and disrupts healing cycles

-How bad can painkillers be on hormone levels?
+How bad are the effects of painkillers be on hormone levels?

 A recent study in the medical journal Pain Management suggests that even after only 30 days, patients on opioid (narcotic) medication for pain management suffer from reduced levels of testosterone.